The Gladiators (novel): Plot

 In 73 BCE, forty gladiators escape from the school at Capua belonging to Lentulus Batiatus.
-They seize weapons and armour and flee southwards, pillaging and killing.
-They quickly attract followers to their cause; runaway slaves, freemen, young and old.
-Leadership falls nominally to Spartacus the Thracian and Crixus the Gaul.
+Armed with stolen weapons and armour, they flee southwards and engage in a vengeful campaign of plunder and killing.
+Dozens of followers are attracted to their cause, including runaway slaves, freemen, idealistic townsfolk, and even entire families.
+Leadership falls nominally to Spartacus, a Thracian ex-soldier, and his friend Crixus, a Gaul tribesman.

-Spartacus, who has some military training, tries to form the mob into an army in the Roman style.
-They eventually retire to a more defensible position on Mount Vesuvius, from where they defeat and massacre a Roman army sent against them.
-Still largely directionless, they move south into the Campania in the direction of the south coast, looting many fortified towns.
+Spartacus and Crixus work to turn the mob into a proper army, knowing that the Roman Senate will not tolerate their insurrection.
+They eventually retire to a more defensible position on Mount Vesuvius and obtain a major victory when they defeat a sizeable force of Roman militia sent to crush them.
+Still largely directionless, they move south into the Campania region, looting numerous towns to support themselves.

-They divide into two large groups; that led by Crixus moves north against Rome.
-They are massacred and those not killed in battle are crucified along the Appian Way.
-Crixus, however, escapes and rejoins the other group.
-They establish a camp outside the wall of the coastal city of Thurium.
-The inhabitants are mainly descended from Greek colonists and have no love for Rome.
+The rebels eventually divide into two large groups: Crixus and his followers head north to attack Rome itself.
+They are easily bested by the Senate's legions, and those not killed in battle are crucified along the Appian Way.
+Crixus, however, survives and manages to rejoin Spartacus, now humbled and willing to follow his command.
+They establish a camp outside the coastal city of Thurium.
+The inhabitants, largely descendants from Greek colonists conquered by Rome, are sympathetic to the rebels and feed them.

-Spartacus, now styling himself ‘Imperator’ negotiates a truce with the Council of Thurium, a deal decidedly more in favour of the slave army, who now style themselves the Sun City.
-They commence the building of a new city, where all are equal, all work for the common good, all share the same (meagre) food.
+Spartacus, now styling himself Imperator, negotiates a truce with the ruling council of Thurium; the threat of his army coerces the councilors to grant the rebels all of their demands.
+They commence the building of the "Sun City", a new settlement where everyone is equal in rank, all goods are shared, and all work for the common good.
 Spartacus enforces new laws with harsh discipline.
-Fulvius the lawyer from Capua commences a chronicle of the movement (which is never to be completed), and becomes the main political advisor to Spartacus.
+Fulvius, a former lawyer, commences to write a chronicle of the rebellion (which is never completed), and becomes the main political advisor to Spartacus.